mozman/ezdxf/docs/source/drawing.rst

     Reference to the viewports table, see also :class:`Viewport`.

+.. attribute:: Drawing.ucs

+    Reference to the ucs table, see also :class:`UCS`.

-.. attribute:: Drawing.dimstyles
+.. attribute:: Drawing.appids

-    Reference to the dimstyles table, see also :class:`DimStyle`.
+    Reference to the appids table, see also :class:`AppID`.

 .. attribute:: Drawing.blocks